apache/activemq-artemis/docs/user-manual/en/persistence.md

     The JDBC network connection timeout in milliseconds.
 The default value is 20000 milliseconds (ie 20 seconds).

--   `jdbc-lock-acquisition-timeout`

-    The max allowed time in milliseconds while trying to acquire a JDBC lock.
-The default value is 60000 milliseconds (ie 60 seconds).

 -   `jdbc-lock-renew-period`

     The period in milliseconds of the keep alive service of a JDBC lock.
 The default value